Table of Contents

 2. Version Control Tools

 Version control is essential when working on team projects.
-It helps track changes in code, collaborate better, and avoid overwriting each other’s work.
+It helps track code changes, facilitates better collaboration, and prevents overwriting each other’s work.

 Git